Creutzfeldt-Jakob disease (CJD) is the most common human form of a group of rare, fatal brain disorders known as prion diseases.

 Sporadic Creutzfeldt-Jakob disease has no known cause.
 Most scientists believe the disease begins when prion protein somewhere in the brain spontaneously misfolds, triggering a "domino effect" that misfolds prion protein throughout the brain.
 Genetic variation in the prion protein gene may affect risk of this spontaneous misfolding.

-Familial CJD is caused by variations in the prion protein gene that guarantee an individual will develop CJD.
+Familial CJD is caused by variations in the prion protein gene that increases the risk of an individual developing CJD.
 Researchers have identified more than 50 prion protein mutations in those with inherited CJD.
 Genetic testing can determine whether family members at risk have inherited a CJD-causing mutation.
 Experts strongly recommend professional genetic counseling both before and after genetic testing for hereditary CJD.

 There is no treatment that can slow or stop the underlying brain cell destruction caused by Creutzfeldt-Jakob disease and other prion diseases.
 Various drugs have been tested but have not shown any benefit.
 Clinical studies of potential CJD treatments are complicated by the rarity of the disease and its rapid progression.